MyKo101/mpipe/README.md

 ```

 The `while_pipe()` function also provides a `.counter` pronoun to keep
 track of how many times the loop as been run.
-This can be used in the
+This can be used within
-predicate and in the functions.
+`cond` and within `fun` and even allows for simple leves of tidy
+evaluation.

 ``` r
 tibble(x = runif(5)) %>%